Apartment Hunting Tips

 Neighborhoods of Riverside

 Casa Blanca.
-A little shady, and a little noisy, but this neighborhood has some of the best little Mexican spots, including a meat market, bakery, grocery store, and a few restaurants.
+A little noisy, but this neighborhood has some of the best little Mexican spots, including a meat market, bakery, grocery store, and a few restaurants.
 Plus, it’s less than five miles from downtown.
 No Humphrey Bogarts, though.
-Trust us, we’re bummed too. $
+Trust us, we’re bummed too.

 Eastside.
-Just east of downtown, but has too much crime to walk there.
-So… don’t walk there. $
+Just east of downtown, don’t walk there.

 Mission Grove.
-A hidden treasure next to the Sycamore Canyon Wilderness Park, this woodsy area is home to luxury apartments, safe, walkable streets, and high-class neighborhood bars and restaurants. $$$$ - $$$$$
+A hidden treasure next to the Sycamore Canyon Wilderness Park, this woodsy area is home to luxury apartments, walkable streets, and high-class neighborhood bars and restaurants.

 Presidential Park.
-This is a safe, affordable suburban area, with great little neighborhood parks and a drive-in movie theater to add some nostalgic Southern California charm. $$$
+This is a nice, affordable suburban area, with great little neighborhood parks and a drive-in movie theater to add some nostalgic Southern California charm.

 Southern California Living